-Protect and manage environmental and cultural assets and values

-Spread across the natural landscape, there are many significant environmental and cultural assets and associated values that are acknowledged and understood in principle, however, the translation of that understanding into actions and practices is not well advanced.

-Opportunities include:

-- ensuring that First Nations values are included and integrated in a culturally appropriate way - understanding the challenges associated with floodplains and coastal areas where important or essential mitigation activities may damage or destroy these assets and values - → appropriately incorporating these assets and values into risk management plans.

-Understand and demonstrate the benefits of traditional knowledge (including Indigenous knowledge) and cultural land management Indigenous peoples and Traditional Owners are the custodians of cultural land management knowledge and practices that focus on the health, safety and sustainability of the land.

-With the introduction of Western practices and developments across the landscape - now compounded by the changing climate - there is a real opportunity to demonstrate the benefits of cultural land management, and ways in which cultural practices can be partnered with modern practices to get the best outcomes for the natural landscape, including:

-- 'two-eyed seeing' (or etuaptmumk), a phrase used by the Mi'kmaw Indigenous peoples of Canada, meaning "learning to see from one eye with the strengths of Indigenous knowledges and ways of knowing, and from the other eye with the strengths of mainstream knowledges and ways of knowing, and to use both these eyes together, for the benefit of all" - → acknowledging the contribution of knowledge in landscape management, beyond cultural burning, and recognising the cultural knowledge and co-design of landscape management strategies and practices - → understanding the importance of land to Traditional Owners - → ensuring Indigenous voices are represented, amplified and respected in governance structures.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Protect and manage environmental and cultural assets and values Spread across the natural landscape, there are many significant environmental and cultural assets and associated values that are acknowledged and understood in principle, however, the translation of that understanding into actions and practices is not well advanced.
+Opportunities include: → strengthening research engagement with First Nations communities, including self-determined First Nations-led research and land management on Country → understanding the challenges associated with floodplains and coastal areas where important or essential mitigation activities may damage or destroy these assets and values → appropriately incorporating these assets and values into risk management plans.
+Work with Traditional Custodians and First Nations researchers to demonstrate the benefits of traditional knowledge (including First Nations knowledge) and cultural land management First Nations peoples are the Traditional Custodians of the land, and their knowledge and land management practices should be recognised as existing science that has focused on the health, safety and sustainability of the land for many thousands of years.
+That practice and the knowledge is owned by Traditional Custodian groups.
+With the introduction of Western practices and developments across the landscape - now compounded by the changing climate - there is a real opportunity to demonstrate the benefits of First Nations' land management and practices, and ways in which those practices can be developed or partnered with modern practices to get the best outcomes for the natural landscape, including: → 'two-eyed seeing' (or etuaptmumk ), a phrase used by the Mi'kmaw Indigenous peoples of Canada, meaning "learning to see from one eye with the strengths of Indigenous knowledges and ways of knowing, and from the other eye with the strengths of mainstream knowledges and ways of knowing, and to use both these eyes together, for the benefit of all" → acknowledging the contribution of past and contemporary knowledge in all aspects of landscape management to reduce natural hazard risk, including strengthening the recognition of First Nations knowledge as existing science → exploring co-design of landscape management strategies and practices → exploring First Nations-led and self-determined research on Country ightarrow understanding the importance of land and culture to Traditional Custodians ightarrow strengthening the support provided to First Nations researchers and research providers ensuring First Nations voices are represented, amplified and respected in governance structures.